-1. Yes, someone is going to try to sell you something, but it is OK to say no!
+Tip #1.
+Yes, someone is going to try to sell you first time spa promotion, but it is OK to say no!

-Many spas offer first time trial promotions as an invitation to try the spa’s services.
+Many spas offer first-time spa promotions as an invitation to try the spa’s services.
 These prices are heavily discounted, so don’t be surprised if someone approaches you to top up “only $X” for an extended massage, or to add on treatments before you even start your treatment, and sell you a package after.
-Be firm and and decline politely!
-A good spa will be respectful and not bother you, and will continue to provide the best service to make your experience a pleasant one.
+Be firm and decline politely!
+A good spa will be respectful and not bother you and will continue to provide the best service to make your experience a pleasant one.

-Okay…there’s a bathtub filled with sweet smelling lavender infused water, or a massage table with neatly folded towels.
-There’s a bathrobe and a pair of disposable underwear.
+Okay…there’s a bathtub filled with lavender-infused water or a massage table with neatly folded towels.
+There are a bathrobe and a pair of disposable underwear.
 Gosh, this is awkward!
 What do I do?